TBOpen/shim-review/README.md

 An authorized reviewer will initiate contact verification by sending each security contact a PGP-encrypted email containing random words.
 You will be asked to post the contents of these mails in your `shim-review` issue to prove ownership of the email addresses and PGP keys.
 *******************************************************************************
-- Name:
+- Name:  David Flicek
-- Position:
+- Position: President
-- Email address:
+- Email address: corp@terabyteunlimited.com
-- PGP key fingerprint:
+- PGP key fingerprint:  No longer have an up to date one.
+Anyway, looks like I still have support@terabyteunlimited.com in the PGP database.

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably